On the absence of anomalous dissipation for the Navier-Stokes equations with Navier boundary conditions: a sufficient condition: Preliminary results and weak formulation of the Euler and Navier-Stokes equations

 \item The velocity vector field $u_\nu$ obeys the following energy inequality (see \cite{bardos2013} and also \cite[equation (4.8)]{kelliher2025})

 for all $t \in [0,T]$. \end{itemize} \end{definition} \begin{remark} We observe that in Definition \ref{lerayhopfdefinition}, the Navier boundary condition \eqref{navierboundarycondition} has been included as part of the weak formulation \eqref{weakformulationnavierstokes} (differently from the case of Dirichlet boundary conditions) rather than being a separate requirement in the definition.
 By using the $L^2 ((0,T); H^1 (\Omega))$ regularity assumption on the velocity vector field for Leray-Hopf weak solutions (in the sense of Definition \ref{lerayhopfdefinition}), one is still able to interpret equation \eqref{navierboundarycondition} in the sense of trace in $L^2 ((0,T); H^{-1/2} (\partial \Omega))$, see for example \cite[Lemma 2.3 and 2.4]{amrouche}.
 One can therefore deduce from the weak formulation in equation \eqref{weakformulationnavierstokes} that boundary condition \eqref{navierboundarycondition} holds in the sense of trace.
-For the purposes of this paper, we will require that the Navier boundary condition \eqref{navierboundarycondition} holds as part of the weak formulation \eqref{weakformulationnavierstokes}, rather than in the sense of trace. \end{remark} \begin{remark} To the knowledge of the authors, the global existence of Leray-Hopf weak solutions for the incompressible Navier-Stokes equations with Navier boundary conditions of the type \eqref{boundaryconditions}-\eqref{navierboundarycondition} has not been established in the literature to this degree of generality.
+For the purposes of this paper, we will require that the Navier boundary condition \eqref{navierboundarycondition} holds as part of the weak formulation \eqref{weakformulationnavierstokes}, rather than in the sense of trace. \end{remark} \begin{remark} To the best knowledge of the authors, the global existence of Leray-Hopf weak solutions for the incompressible Navier-Stokes equations with Navier boundary conditions of the type \eqref{boundaryconditions}-\eqref{navierboundarycondition} has not been established in the literature to this degree of generality.
 The case $\lambda \equiv 0$ was treated in \cite{falocchi,watanabe}.
 In the case $\lambda = \tilde{\lambda} I$ (for some scalar function $\tilde{\lambda} (\nu, x)$), a sketch of the proof of the global existence of Leray-Hopf weak solutions was given in \cite{iftimie2011}.
 A full proof of this case was given in \cite{kelliher2025}.
 Results in the 2D setting can be found in \cite{clopeau}.
-We leave the proof of global existence of Leray-Hopf weak solutions for the boundary conditions \eqref{boundaryconditions}-\eqref{navierboundarycondition} to the reader, as it can be established by following the approach in \cite{kelliher2025} (see also \cite{gie}) for instance. \end{remark} We will also provide a definition of a weak solution to the incompressible Euler equations. \begin{definition} Let $\alpha \in (0,1)$.
+For the sake of completeness, in Appendix \ref{lerayhopfappendix} we will provide an outline of the proof of the global existence of Leray-Hopf weak solutions for the boundary conditions \eqref{boundaryconditions}-\eqref{navierboundarycondition}, by following the approach in \cite{kelliher2025} (see also \cite{gie}). \end{remark} We will also provide a definition of a weak solution to the incompressible Euler equations. \begin{definition} Let $\alpha \in (0,1)$.
 We call a pair $(u,p) \in C([0,T]; C^{0,\alpha} (\Omega)) \times L^\infty ((0,T); C^{0,\alpha} (\Omega))$ a weak solution of the incompressible Euler equations \eqref{eulerequations1}-\eqref{eulerequations2} with initial data $u_0 \in C^{0,\alpha} (\Omega)$ (which we assume to be weakly divergence-free), if for all $\phi \in \mathcal{D} (\Omega \times [0,T); \mathbb{R}^3)$ and $\varphi \in \mathcal{D} (\Omega \times (0,T); \mathbb{R})$ we have